 Next time we will be making it with potato starch!
 After discovering how much better our oobleck is with potato starch I am curious what it will do to this slime recipe.
 I’m sure it will be a silky, wonderful texture just like the potato oobleck.

-We also have a really cool heat transfer experiment coming up that inspired us to test out this cornstarch slime.
 I love how one experiment spins off into all sorts of new inquires and investigations!

 Happy slime making!